railsuser2014/openobject-doc-book-en/source/book/5/5_12_Stock_Management/5_12_stock_management_stocks.rst

 * Virtual stock: calculated this way: real stock – outgoing + incoming.

-.. tip::   **Point**  *Virtual Stock*
+.. note::  Virtual Stock

     Virtual stock is very useful because it shows what the salespeople can sell.
 If it's more than real stock it's because products are coming in and if it's smaller than real stock then it's because certain products are reserved for other orders.

-.. tip::   **Point**  *Detail of future stock*
+.. tip:: Detail of future stock

-    To get more detail about future stock, you can use the report to the right of the product form 'Forecast of Future Stock'.
+    To get more detail about future stock, you can use the report to the right of the product form *Forecast of Future Stock*.
     Open ERP shows a graph of the change of stock in the days to come, varying as a function of purchase orders or confirmed production.

 .. figure:: images/stock_forecast.png
    :align: center